 How Long Is a Session of Sex Therapy or Relationship Therapy?

-Most commonly the length of ongoing sessions are 75 or 90 minutes (50 minutes also available).
-We will have an initial session before we agree to work together, and we will get an idea of how it might be best to work.
+Most commonly the length of ongoing sessions are 75 or 90 minutes.
+We will have an initial session (likely 75 minutes) before we agree to work together, and we will get an idea of how it might be best to work.
 Most people work weekly, but the total number of sessions can vary.
-There’s no definitive answer to that one, but I’m happy to chat whether this is a short term or longer term work after your initial session and we will review with you as we progress.
+There’s no definitive answer to that one, but I’m happy to chat about whether this is a short term or longer term work after your initial session and we will review with you as we progress.

 Do You Work With Singles or People in a Relationship?